 However, these local Professionals also realize that 100% of business losses come from existing business and industry.
 That is why in order to sustain a “vibrant” local economy, a community cannot afford to put all its eggs in one basket.
 A community needs to give equal attention to both business retention and business attraction.
 For that reason, AMP formed a Business Development Service.
 AMP provides its members two options for support.

-AMP provides a base level of Business Development Support for all members.
-In addition to other public power promotion activities, AMP’s Business Development staff researches and maintains a database of local chamber, economic development and community improvement corporation contacts, as well as a database of national account contacts (i.e. corporate offices familiar with public power).
+AMP provides a base level of economic development support for all members.
+In addition to Chamber of Commerce memberships, website and other public power promotion activities, AMP maintains a database of local chamber, economic development and community improvement corporation contacts, as well as a database of national account contacts (i.e. corporate offices familiar with public power).
 If a business requests information on a specific member community, or a member community requests information on a specific corporate account, the database is used to fulfill the request and to deliver the information to the appropriate contacts.
-AMP Business Development staff will assist and support member communities in the promotion of public power communities to potential new businesses.
-AMP provides the base model of Business Development support for all members.
+AMP’s economic development staff will assist and support member communities in the promotion of public power benefits to existing businesses.
+AMP provides the base model of economic development support for all members.

-To learn more about the Business (Economic) Development service, please call Bob DeWitt, director of business development services, at 614/540-1111 or send e-mail to firstname.lastname@example.org.
+To learn more about the Business (Economic) Development service, please contact Erin Miller, assistant vice president of energy policy and sustainability, at 614.540.1111 or [email protected].